Auxilor/auxilor.github.io/docs/all-plugins/data-migration-guide.md

 6) Wait for migration to complete.
 The server will restart automatically once migration is done.

+7) Remove `-Ddisable.watchdog=true` from startup flags.

-7) Turn your other servers back on.
+8) Turn your other servers back on.

 ## For Single Servers